notional-finance/notional-exponent/README.md

 ### Important Notes

-- **Decimal Input Format**: All amount parameters accept decimal notation (e.g., "1000.5", "0.001")
+- **Integer Input Format**: All amount parameters must be provided as pre-scaled integers matching the token's decimal precision (e.g., "1000000000000000000000" for 1000.0 tokens with 18 decimals)
+- **Decimal Precision**: Use the `get-decimals` command to determine the correct decimal precision for each vault's assets, yield tokens, and shares
 - **Address Validation**: All addresses are validated for proper format
 - **Mode Requirements**:
   - `sim` mode requires `--sender` for transaction simulation
   - `exec` mode requires both `--account` for transaction signing and `--sender` for transaction execution
 - **Error Handling**: The script provides detailed error messages for validation failures and execution errors
-- **Scaling**: User inputs are automatically scaled to the appropriate decimal precision for each vault
+- **No Automatic Scaling**: Users are responsible for providing correctly scaled integer amounts

 ### Troubleshooting